 Genetic associations with LDL-c and mediators

 The overall study design is shown in Figure 1.
 Genetic association estimates for low-density lipoprotein cholesterol (LDL-c) were obtained from a meta-analysis of genome-wide association studies (GWAS) conducted by the Global Lipids Genetics Consortium (GLGC)19.
 The meta-analysis was restricted to participants of European ancestry, and most contributing cohorts measured blood lipid levels after eight or more hours of fasting, with exclusion of individuals on lipid-lowering therapy.
 Values of LDL-c were inverse normal transformed with a sample standard deviation (SD) of 38.7mg/dL (approximately 1mmol/L)19.
 Genetic associations were adjusted for age, sex, and principal components (in 35% of individuals), and the double genomic control method was used to correct for potential population stratification19.
 We also obtained genetic associations reported by GLGC for high-density lipoprotein cholesterol (HDL-c; n up to 187,167) and triglycerides (n up to 177,861) for use in multivariable MR sensitivity analyses.
 These traits were similarly transformed and analyzed, with sample SDs of 15.5mg/dL for HDL-c and 41mg/dL for triglycerides.
 As a secondary data source, we obtained genetic associations with LDL-c measured in unrelated individuals of European ancestry in the UK Biobank cohort (n=343,621)20,21.
 Here, LDL-c was directly measured and there was no exclusion of study participants on lipid-lowering therapy.
-Values of LDL-c were inverse normal transformed with a sample SD of 33.7mg/dL.22
+Values of LDL-c were inverse normal transformed with a sample SD of 33.7mg/dL.
+We also obtained genetic associations with type 2 diabetes (74,124 cases / 824,006 controls; all of European ancestry)22 for use in multivariable MR sensitivity analyses.
+Genetic associations were not adjusted for BMI, and either principal components or linear mixed models were used to control for population stratification.

-We considered coronary artery disease (CAD) as a mediator of the effects of LDL-c on lifespan.
+We considered coronary artery disease (CAD) and ischemic stroke as mediators of the effects of LDL-c on lifespan.
 Genetic associations with CAD were obtained from the CARDIoGRAMplusC4D Consortium, which used an inclusive case definition including myocardial infarction, acute coronary syndrome, chronic stable angina and coronary stenosis greater than 50% (60,801 cases / 123,504 controls; 77% European ancestry)23.
-The double genomic control method was used to correct for potential population stratification23.24
+The double genomic control method was used to correct for potential population stratification23.
+Genetic associations with ischemic stroke were obtained from the MEGASTROKE consortium, and were adjusted for age and sex (60,341 ischemic stroke cases / 454,450 controls; 86% of European ancestry)24.
+The single genomic control method was used to correct for potential population stratification.

 Genetic association estimates for lifespan and longevity